MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 Power BI Home offers three different ways of locating and viewing your content.
 All three access the same pool of content, they’re merely different ways of getting to that content.
 Occasionally, searching will be the easiest and quickest way to find something, while other times, selecting a *card* on the Home canvas will be your best option.

 - The Home canvas displays and organizes your favorite and most recent content, along with recommended content and learning resources.
 Each piece of content displays as a *card*, with a title and icon.
 Selecting a card opens that content.
-- Along the left side, is a nav pane, referred to as the nav pane.
+- Along the left side, is a navigation pane, referred to as the nav pane.
 On this pane, your same content is organized a little differently, by Favorites, Recent, Apps, and Shared with me.
 From here, you can view lists of content and select the one to open.
 - In the upper right corner, the global search box lets you search for content by title, name, or keyword.

 The following topics review each of these options for finding and viewing content.